Rohitag14/Library-Management-System/README.md

 - Import the project on the Eclipse IDE and run it.

 To get detail explanation about project download the document file.
 It includes snapshots with explanation.

+For the admin login you have to enter username as "admin123" and password as "admin".